Kate Sheppard Memorial Walk

 Perfect placement

-In 1963, the 100-year centenary of the Botanic Gardens, then Head Curator Laurie Metcalf proposed to name the unnamed lawns after members of the original Domains Board who helped found the Botanic Gardens.
+In 1963, the 100-year centenary of the Botanic Gardens, then Curator Lawrie Metcalf proposed to name the unnamed lawns after members of the original Domains Board who helped found the Botanic Gardens.

 One such lawn is the lawn directly across the river from the Kate Sheppard Memorial Walk.
-This lawn - the Hall Lawn - was named for Sir John Hall, who also happened to be the biggest parliamentary supporter of women's enfranchisement.
+This lawn – the Hall Lawn – was named for Sir John Hall, who happened to be the biggest parliamentary supporter of women's enfranchisement, and of Kate Sheppard, in the 1890s.

-Thirty years later, the Kate Sheppard Memorial Walk was established opposite, completely by coincidence.
+Thirty years later, the Kate Sheppard Memorial Walk was established opposite the Hall Lawn, completely by coincidence.

 The donors are as follows: